torlenor/redseligg/README.md

 ## Storage

 Some plugins can use a storage to store permanent data.
+Currently we are supporting MongoDB and SQLite3 as a storage backend.

+### MongoDB

-Currently we are supporting MongoDB as backend.
-To configure it, add a section of the form
+To configure a MongoDB storage, add a section of the form

 ```yaml
     [bots.slack.storage]